telerik/xaml-docs/controls/radfiledialogs/features/network-locations.md

 ## Accessing Network Nodes

-Network nodes can be accessed either though the Path Navigation Pane by typing "\\" followed by the name of the network node, or by setting the **InitialDirectory** of the dialog or **CurrentDirectoryPath** of the ExplorerControl to a valid node path.
+Network nodes can be accessed either though the Path Navigation Pane by typing "\\\\" followed by the name of the network node, or by setting the **InitialDirectory** of the dialog or **CurrentDirectoryPath** of the ExplorerControl to a valid node path.

 ## Opening Server Nodes

 The RadFileDialogs as well as the ExplorerControl also support creating nodes based on a valid server path.
-They can be opened by typing "\\" followed by the name of the server in the Path Navigation Pane, or by setting the **InitialDirectory** of the dialog or **CurrentDirectoryPath** of the ExplorerControl to a valid server path.
-An example of a valid server path is "\\localhost".
+They can be opened by typing "\\\\" followed by the name of the server in the Path Navigation Pane, or by setting the **InitialDirectory** of the dialog or **CurrentDirectoryPath** of the ExplorerControl to a valid server path.
+An example of a valid server path is "\\\\localhost".

-## Breaking Changes
+## Changes

-In order to introduce support for the network locations in the RadFileDialogs, some changes in the infrastructure were introduced:
+In order to introduce support for the network locations in the RadFileDialogs, some changes in the infrastructure were introduced after **R3 2018**:

 * **DirectoryInfoWrapper** now inherits from the new class **DirectoryBaseWrapper** which inherits from **FileSystemInfoWrapper**.
 Previously DirectoryInfoWrapper directly inherited FileSystemInfoWrapper.